Coming Soon đ At the beginning of April, youâll be

 I vividly remember when W appointed the new ambassador to Iraq - he stated that he was certain that Iraq would be a peaceful and stable democracy as a result of the U.S. invasion.
 So if the surge worked, then it follows that when we leave, Iraq will be a peaceful and stable democracy and an important ally to the united States and a shining beacon to the Muslim world, right?

-Jeanne Gomoll Premium Member about 14 years ago
+Jeanne Gomoll Premium Member over 14 years ago

 Any chance a cartoonist wrote it there, Roland?